 In February 2011 the Government announced it was bringing forward the review of FITs that was due to be completed by 2013.
 As part of the review, the Government has set out new proposals to reform FITs for solar photovoltaic installations.

-Further information can be found on the Department for Energy and Climate Change website.
+The Government published on 9 February documents relating to the Comprehensive Review on feed-in tariffs.
+These documents and further information can be found on the Department for Energy and Climate Change website.

 House of Commons Library analysis